oa-333/elog/README.md

 The ELog (Error Log) is a simple, lightweight, yet robust and high-performant package for application message logging in C++.
 The package was designed such that it can be extended for a broad range of use cases.

+The ELog package provides the following notable features:

+- Logging to file, optionally with file segmentation
+- Logging to syslog, stderr, and/or stdout
+- Connectivity to external databases (currently SQLite, experimental MySQL)

+Additional features:

+- Logging to multiple destinations at once
+- Logger hierarchy with per-logger log level control
+- Various asynchronous logging schemes (low log writer impact)
+- Configurable log line format and log level on a per-target basis
+    - For instance, log lines sent to syslog can be formatted differently than regular log file
+    - In addition, it can be configured such that only FATAL messages are sent to syslog
+- Optional rate limiting (global and/or per log target)
+- Configurable flush policy (global and/or per log target)
+- Designed to be externally extendible

+Planned Features:

+- Connectivity to Windows Event Log
+- Connectivity to PostgreSQL
+- Connectivity to Kafka

 ## Description

 The most common use case is a utility logging library, in order to write log messages to file, but much more can be done with it.